Injuries: All Ages

 Data compiled by Failure Analysis Associates, Inc. (see Design News, 10-4-93)

 A Gallup poll sponsored by the US Government to find out bicyclist and pedestrian behavior and attitudes.
 It took four years to publish.
 If the link above does not work, please use this one and then click on the Survey link under Pedestrians and Bicycles.
-(NHTSA often moves things.)
+(NHTSA often moves things, so you may have to back up and start at their home page.)
 We consider the findings on riding suspect because they are based on interviews rather than observational studies:

 - Half (50%) of bicyclists wear a helmet for at least some trips, with 35 percent using them for all or most trips.